 International students who apply to this degree must have excellent TOEFL scores as they will be in classrooms from their first year.
 Their oral and written communication skills must be exemplary.
 For freshmen applicants, the University requires a minimum TOEFL score of 550 on the paper version of the test, 213 on the computer-based version and 79-80 on the internet-based version.
 However, international students must recognize that while the program leads to a teaching credential in Massachusetts, this will not be transferable to their home country and does not provide a work permit for becoming a teacher in Massachusetts.

-Technical & Legal Requirements
+Admissions Standards & Requirements